-Winter Term 2016 - Important Dates and Deadlines
+Winter Term 2017 - Important Dates and Deadlines

-Date Activity January 4, 2016 University reopens.
-January 6, 2016 Winter term classes begin.
-January 19, 2016 Last day for registration for winter term courses.
-Last day to change courses or sections for winter term courses.
-January 31, 2016 Last day for withdrawal from winter term and winter portion of fall/winter courses with full fee adjustment.
-February 12-20, 2016 Fall term deferred final examinations will be held.
-February 15, 2016 Statutory holiday.
-University closed.
-February 15-19, 2016 Winter Break, no classes.
-March 1, 2016 Last day for receipt of applications from potential spring (June) graduates.
-Last day for receipt of applications to, Bachelor of Humanities, Bachelor of Industrial Design, Bachelor of Information Technology (Interactive Multimedia and Design), Bachelor of Journalism, Bachelor of Journalism and Humanities, and the Bachelor of Music degree programs for the fall/winter session.
+Date Activity January 2 University reopens January 5 Winter term classes begin.
+January 18 Last day for registration for winter term courses.
+Last day to change courses or sections (including auditing) for winter term courses.
+January 31 Last day for a fee adjustment when withdrawing from Winter term courses or the Winter portion of two-term courses (financial withdrawal).
+Withdrawals after this date will create no financial change to Winter term fees.
+February 17 April examination schedule available online.
+February 20 Statutory holiday, University closed.
+February 20-24 Winter Break.
+Classes are suspended.
+March 1 Last day for UHIP refund applications for International Students who will be graduating this academic year.
+Last day for receipt of applications from potential spring (June) graduates.
 Last day for receipt of applications for admission to an undergraduate program for the summer term.
-March 6, 2016 Last day to submit, Formal Examination Accommodation Forms to the Paul 111010110, 2010 Menton Centre for Students with Disabilities, for April examinations.
-March 24, 2016 Last day for tests or examinations in courses below the 4000-level before the 1110101121, 2010 final examination period (see Examination Regulations in the Academic Regulations of the University section of this Calendar).
-March 25, 2016 Statutory holiday, University closed.
-April 1, 2016 Last day for receipt of applications for admission to an undergraduate program April 1, 2010 for the fall/winter session, from candidates whose documents originate outside Canada or the United States, except for applications due February 1 or March 1.
-April 8, 2016 Winter term ends.
-April 0, 2010 Last day of fall/winter and winter term classes.
-Last day for handing in term work and the last day that can be specified by a course instructor as a due date for term work for fall/winter and winter term courses.
+March 10 Last day to request formal exam accommodations for examinations to the Paul Menton Centre for Students with Disabilities.
+Late requests will be considered on case-by-case basis.
+March 24 Last day for tests or examinations in courses below the 4000-level before the final examination period (see Examination Regulations in the Academic Regulations of the University section of this Calendar).
+April 7 Winter term ends.
+Last day of fall/winter and winter-term classes.
 Last day for academic withdrawal from fall/winter and winter term courses.
-April 9-10, 2016 No classes or examinations take place.
-April 11-23, 2016 Final examinations in winter term and fall/winter courses may be held.
-7 pm 11 25, 2010 Examinations are normally held all seven days of the week.
-April 23, 2016 All take home examinations are due on this day.
-May 1, 2016 Last day for receipt of applications for undergraduate internal degree transfers 11.0y 1, 2010 to allow for registration for the summer session.
-June 1, 2016 Last day for receipt of applications for admission to an undergraduate program for the fall/winter session except for applications due February 1 or March 1 or April 1.
+Last day for handing in term work and the last day that can be specified by a course instructor as a due date for term work for fall/winter and winter-term courses.
+April 10-25 Final examinations in winter term and fall/winter courses may be held.
+Examinations are normally held all 7 days of the week.
+April 14 Statutory holiday, University closed.
+April 25 All take home examinations are due on this day.